ewjay/fapiwiki/FAPI_Meeting_Notes_2021-06-16_Atlantic.rst

 India (Nat)
 ---------------
-*
+* Nat was contacted by iSPIRT who is working on IndiaStack
+* They had questions regarding OIDC, FAPI, etc..
+* They are considering consumer data cross border exchange with Australia, UK, and others
+* Now, they are looking at Grant Management and other specs

 MENA (Ali/Gail)
 -----------------------
-* June 22: 200 banks in the region
+* June 22: 200 banks in the region, OB panel discussion regarding security protocols
 * July 12: Virtual board meeting addressing 20 regulatory bodies in the area.
-* July 2nd week: Innovation week hosted by DIFC.
-Security standard for Open Banking.
+* July 2nd week: Innovation week hosted by Dubai International Financial Center (DIFC).

+  * Security standard for Open Banking APIs.

 UK (Fiona)
 --------------------